 TASK 6.
 SPEAKING.

-Display with the OHP ,on the whiteboard, the pictures with the questions and ask students to talk about the question on the picture for about three minutes.
-When the time’s up, students change partner and a new picture is displayed.
+Display with the OHP, on the whiteboard, the pictures with the questions and ask students to talk about the question on the picture for about three minutes.
+When the time’s up, students change partners and a new picture is displayed.

 TASK 5 Writing.
 Choose any of the questions in the exercise above and write an essay making sure you use the vocabulary you have learnt in this lesson.
 Do you need some inspiration?
 See what other students have written here, here, here and here